anish5207/Docker/README.md

      * check the version of docker-compose by this command:
             ``` docker-compose version ```
-     * Now you should be in lamp directory because in this directory we have our docker-compose.yml file .
+     * Now you should be in mycompose directory because in this directory we have our docker-compose.yml file .
         Now run this command :
              ```docker-compose up -d ```
      *  All the services will be run in background inside the docker containers.(because we used detach option in                 command).